ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### body value of `Content-type` `text/plain`
 {: #fun-body-element-text-plain}

 The user function code provides the whole response in one single string.
-The {{site.data.keyword.codeengineshort}} function service is not checking the response data in any way.
+The {{site.data.keyword.codeengineshort}} functions service is not checking the response data in any way.
 The data are transfered to the caller as provided.

 Example Python `text/plain` response: